LTUC/prep-course-installation/Computer Setup Guide/part2.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```
-- put ubuntu password when prompted, then you need to press `ENTER` to install Homebrew.
+- you need to press `ENTER` to install Homebrew.

 - after it's done `CLOSE UBUNTU` then open it again and enter these commands, one at a time in your UBUNTU to test the homebrew settings:
 ```